IoTCrawler/Capability-Manager/README.md

+# License

+Indexing Project source code files are made avaialable under the Apache License, Version 2.0 (Apache-2.0), located into the LICENSE file.

 # Introduction

 This project is a WEB SERVICE for Capability Manager  (CM-WBS) that allows a POST request and return a Capability token.